FreddyVRetro/ISA-PicoMEM/README.md

 ## Disk emulation
 uSD Disk access are really fast even compared to the XTIDE, but it it currently limitted by the uSD acces time for write.
 You may have compatibility problem with some uSD, even if the compatibility has been greatly improved in the November 2023 firmware.
 Disk Write from a buffer stored in emulated RAM via PSRAM does not work.
+(Corrected in March 10 Rev)

 The PicoMEM can add 4 disks to the BIOS, Disk up to 4Gb.
 It can also mount Floppy image as A: or B: